 Students may use cell phones, smart watches, pagers, or other mobile communication devices before school begins and after the regular school day ends.
-Devices must be turned off and not visible during the school day which includes passing periods, recesses, and lunch.
+Devices must be

 When a student uses a mobile communication device in an unauthorized manner, the student shall be subject to progressive consequences and a restorative process.